vkhazin/elasticsearch-2d-courseware/README.md

 * Dashboard

 ### Filebeat ###
-* Setup up and initial configuration
+* Setup and initial configuration
 * Sending logs to Elastic Search using Filebeat
 * Using Kibana to visualize logs data

 ### ElasticSearch Docker Deployment ###
-* Setup up and configuration
+* Setup and configuration
-* Data Persistency
+* Data Persistency considerations
-* Cluster management consideration
+* Cluster management considerations

 ### Preparing for Production ###
 * Discussion on capacity planning and data population